alexpung/UK-Investment-tax-calculator/README.md

 1. Interactive Brokers Flex queries only for the moment.

 ## Can broker X statements be supported?
-The system is designed to accomodate new parsers of different statement files convertiable to a string (or bytestream?)
+The system is designed to accomodate new parsers of different statement files convertiable to a string (or bytestream?).
 Anyone interested can implement a new parser implementing ITaxEventFileParser. https://github.com/alexpung/UK-Investment-tax-calculator/tree/master/BlazorApp-Investment%20Tax%20Calculator/Parser/InteractiveBrokersXml

 ## Current functionality
-####Parsed trade type:
+#### Parsed trade type:
 1. Trades:
   1. Stock orders
 2. Dividend income